Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes

-It is well-known that a counting argument of this kind can be translated into a probabilistic one either through the union bound or through linearity of expectation.
+It is well known that a counting argument of this kind can be translated into a probabilistic one either through the union bound or through linearity of expectation.
 For our purpose, it is more convenient to choose the latter.

 Let $\mathcal{S} = \{S \subset \{0,1,\dots,n-1\} \mid \vert S\vert = l\}$ be the set of $\binom{n}{l}$ subsets $S \subset \{0,1,\dots,n-1\}$ of cardinality $l$.
 Take a $t\times n$ parity-check matrix $H$ uniformly at random from the set of $e(t,\mathcal{C})$ parity-check matrices with no all-zero rows for $\mathcal{C}$.
 Define $X_S$ to be the random variable that equals $0$ if $H$ is $S$-separating and $1$ otherwise.
 Let $X = \sum_{S\in\mathcal{S}}X_S$.
-If $\mathbb{E}(X) < 1$, then there exists a $t\times n$ $l$-separating parity-check matrix, which implies that if
+If $\mathbb{E}(X) < 1$, then there exists a\, $t\times n$\, $l$-separating parity-check matrix, which implies that if

 then there exists an $l$-separating parity-check matrix for $\mathcal{C}$ with $t$ rows.
 Clearly, the above inequality is equivalent to Inequality (\ref{ineq:piegon}), proving the same bound by a probabilistic argument.